Click Position Report

 Understanding the Report

 The most relevant results for any keyword ought to be served first.
 Search tuning can be used if that's not the case.
 But how does an admin know in the first place that users have to scroll down to, say, result 8 or page 3 to find a document.
-Click Position Report to the rescue, which calculates the mean rank (Average Position) and mode rank (Most Clicked Rank) of clicked results for a query.
+Click Position Report to the rescue, which calculates the mean position (Average Position) and mode position (Most Clicked Position) of clicked results for a query.

 |Search Session 1||Search Session 2||Search Session 3|